-1) You can bring your own food.
+1) Bring your own food.
 This will be the cheapest way to go!
 The rooms do have mini fridges and microwaves as well as a table to eat at if you choose.
 I talked to some families who like to bring a crock pot with them and cook an easy meal that way.
 There is also a small (2 cup) coffee pot in the room.
-If you like to have a glass of wine or beer at night, you should bring your own wine (a bottle at the resort will cost you around $25).

-Even if you like to eat out, I do recommend that you consider bringing your own beverages.
-With the waterpark and all of the other fun, the kids can get thirsty and a bottle of water or soda will cost you $2.50 at Great Wolf Lodge.
+Even if you like to eat out, I do recommend that you consider bringing your own beverages and snacks.
+With the water park and all of the other fun, the kids can get thirsty and drinks and snacks at Great Wolf Lodge will add up outside of meal time.
 They did have a refillable mug for $12.50 for the day, but still not a great deal.
-It would cost us $10 just for 4 of us to grab a bottle of water, and that was just for 1 bottle each.

-3) Our FAVORITE place to eat at Great Wolf Lodge in Ground Mound, is the Burger Claim (check out their menu ahead of time, to plan your budget).
+2) Our FAVORITE place to eat at Great Wolf Lodge in Ground Mound, is the Burger Claim (check out their menu ahead of time, to plan your budget).
 It is a restaurant in the parking lot of the lodge, but separate from the lodge.
 If you walk through the conference area of the lodge, you can go out the side door of the building and it is just a short walk outside.
-Their prices were very affordable and food was all cooked there (burgers never frozen, hand dipped shakes, fries cut up there – you can get sweet potato or regular fries, etc.).
-It’s mostly a burger menu, but good food and affordable prices.
-They do offer salads and great breakfast prices too though.
-The food here is comparable to a Red Robin type restaurant, but we really like it.
-You can be frugal when you order to keep the prices down too (ie share a basket of fries between 2 or 3 of you, versus everyone ordering their own.
+Their prices are very affordable ($5.99 for kids meals) and food was all cooked there (burgers never frozen, hand dipped shakes, fries cut up there – you can get sweet potato or regular fries, etc.).
+Sign up for their emails ahead of time, to get more discount offers too.

 4) There is a Starbucks on site, but it has the typical tourist location prices.
 You can use the coffee pot in your room, or head to the convenience store for your coffee, but this is the most convenient spot for a latte around.